Edictum

 AuthenticationIdentity verification, credential managementOAuth, API key rotation, certificate-based auth

 Edictum accepts a Principal but does not authenticate it.
-Your application provides the principal -- Edictum enforces contracts based on it.
+Your application provides the principal -- Edictum enforces rulesets based on it.
 The authentication layer is upstream.

 The strongest deployments use all of these together.
 Edictum catches the tool-call-level threats that OS sandboxing and network policies cannot see (because they operate below the application layer).
 OS sandboxing catches the kernel-level escapes that Edictum cannot enforce (because it is in-process).
 Neither replaces the other.